trimstray/nginx-admins-handbook/doc/RULES.md

   > _The JIT is available in PCRE libraries starting from version 8.20 built with the `--enable-jit` configuration parameter.
 When the PCRE library is built with nginx (`--with-pcre=`), the JIT support is enabled via the `--with-pcre-jit` configuration parameter._

   > But if you don't pass `--with-pcre-jit`, the NGINX configure scripts are smart enough to detect and enable it automatically.
 See [here](http://hg.nginx.org/nginx/file/abd40ce603fa/auto/lib/pcre/conf).
-So if your PCRE library is recent enough, a simple `./configure` with no switches will compile NGINX with `pcre_jit` enabled.
+So, if your PCRE library is recent enough, a simple `./configure` with no switches will compile NGINX with `pcre_jit` enabled.

 ###### Example